Go to the Students section

 Protected and taper-protected members that have not transitioned into the career average scheme can take 2 phased retirements.
 Career average scheme members can take 3 phased retirements - but only 2 before age 60.

-Link to Phased retirement options for members of the Teachers’ Pension Scheme (TPS)
+Phased retirement options for members of the Teachers’ Pension Scheme (TPS)

 If you were a member of the USS before joining Brookes and have less than 30 days break in between, you can continue membership in this pension scheme.